Simon Crean: Opposition

-Rudd and Gillard Governments
+Rudd and Gillard governments

 After Labor's victory at the 2007 election, new Prime Minister Kevin Rudd appointed Crean to the Cabinet as Minister for Trade.
 In this role, Crean visited Singapore and Vietnam to pursue Australia's trade and economic interests at a range of ministerial and other high-level meetings.
 Crean also attended the APEC Meeting of Ministers Responsible for Trade and the OECD Roundtable on Sustainable Development on behalf of the Australian Government.
 Crean also co-chaired the 8th Joint Trade and Economic Cooperation Committee with the Vietnamese Minister of Planning and Investment Võ Hồng Phúc in Hanoi, leading to an improvement in the trading relationship between Australia and Vietnam.

-Following Julia Gillard's election unopposed as Prime Minister in June 2010, Crean was appointed to replace Gillard in the role of Minister for Education, Employment and Workplace Relations, with Stephen Smith taking over as Minister for Trade.
+Following Julia Gillard's election unopposed as prime minister in June 2010, Crean was appointed to replace Gillard in the role of Minister for Education, Employment and Workplace Relations, with Stephen Smith taking over as Minister for Trade.
 After the 2010 election, Gillard reshuffled the Cabinet and appointed Crean as Minister for the Arts and Minister for Regional Development and Local Government.

-On 21 March 2013, following significant leadership tensions arising from poor opinion polling, Crean called for Gillard to spill the leadership, with the aim of encouraging Rudd to challenge for the position of Prime Minister.
+On 21 March 2013, following significant leadership tensions arising from poor opinion polling, Crean called for Gillard to spill the leadership, with the aim of encouraging Rudd to challenge for the position of prime minister.
 This marked a change in Crean's position; he had long been a committed supporter of Gillard.
-Crean said he would challenge Wayne Swan for the role of Deputy Leader, if Rudd ran for the leadership.
-However, Rudd declined to run for the leadership, leaving Gillard to retain the leadership unopposed.
+Crean said he would challenge Wayne Swan for the role of deputy leader, if Rudd ran for the leadership.
+However, Rudd declined to run, leaving Gillard to retain the leadership unopposed.
 Gillard quickly sacked Crean from the Cabinet, expressing publicly her disappointment at his "disloyalty" to her.
+Crean became the first Labor minister to be sacked with a dismissal letter from the Governor General since Jim Cairns in 1975.

-Before his sacking, Crean had been one of the few federal politicians to have never spent a day on the backbench.
-After Rudd did eventually replace Gillard as Prime Minister in June 2013, Crean ran for the position of Deputy Leader but was defeated by Anthony Albanese by 61 votes to 38.
+Before his sacking, Crean had been one of the few federal politicians to have never spent time on the backbench.
+After Rudd did eventually replace Gillard as prime minister in June 2013, Crean ran for the position of Deputy Leader but was defeated by Anthony Albanese by 61 votes to 38.
 Crean subsequently announced he would retire from politics at the 2013 election.

-Crean retired as the first person to serve as a Cabinet Minister under four different Labor Prime Ministers (in Crean's case, Hawke, Keating, Rudd and Gillard) since Jack Beasley (who served under James Scullin, John Curtin, Frank Forde and Ben Chifley).
+Crean retired as the first person to serve as a Cabinet Minister under four Labor Prime Ministers (Hawke, Keating, Rudd and Gillard) since Jack Beasley (who served under James Scullin, John Curtin, Frank Forde and Ben Chifley).